gerd-moellmann/emacs-with-cl-packages/README.md

 This is an incremental and generational GC that is based on Ravenbrook MPS.

-I ported this to the mainline GNU/Emacs (branch scratch/igc on savannah) and it wsa developed further there and here.
-Pip Cet has taken over further development at some point because I don't want to maintain this (or anything else) in mainline Emacs.
+I ported this to mainline Emacs (branch feature/igc on `savannah.gnu.org`) and it was developed further there and here.
+At the moment the future of this branch is unclear, to say the least.
+I won't maintain it, and it's not clear if someone volunteers to do so.

 Works well for me on macOS.
 I'm using this daily.

 ## Child frames on ttys

-This has meanwhle landed in master on savannah.
+This has meanwhile landed in master on savannah.

 ## DTrace support